alerner1/devinitely-client/README.md

 **Overview**

-*The Perfect Game* is a streamlined job lead tracking system written in Ruby on Rails and JavaScript/React.js.
+*Devinitely!* is a streamlined job lead tracking system written in Ruby on Rails and JavaScript/React.js.
 This repo contains the front end code; the back end is [here](https://github.com/alerner1/devinitely-backend).

 **Front End**